jefferyto/gedit-ex-mortis/README.md

     gedit's **Preferences** window.
 4. Restart gedit again, preferably using **Quit** in the Application menu or the File menu.
-This is necessary because the plugin cannot reopen any windows that are open when the plugin was activated.
+This is necessary because the plugin cannot reopen any windows that were open when the plugin was activated.

 ## Usage

 *   This plugin adds a new **Reopen Closed Window** menu item, following **New Window** in either the Application menu or the File menu.

-    This menu item will reopen the most recently closed window in the current session; if there are no closed windows in the current session, the menu item will be disabled.
+    Activating this menu item will reopen the most recently closed window in the current session; if there are no closed windows, the menu item will be disabled.

     This menu item can also be activated from the keyboard with
     <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>